EightFold24/pwa-training/07-AWS-Serverless/README.md

 ## TODO

 This tutorial is broken up into five modules.
 You must complete each module before proceeding to the next.
-However, modules 1 and 2 have AWS CloudFormation templates available that you can use to launch the necessary resources without manually creating them yourself.
-The templates let you skip those modules.

 1. [AWS Introduction](01-Intro)
 2. [Creating a Serverless Backend](02-Serverless-Backend)